Alexander-Aghili/AirTrafficHistoryServer/readme.md

 ## To Do
 Basic TODO list:
- - Finish documentation and comments for each method and class
+ - Finish JavaDoc and comments for each method and class
  - Write unit tests
+ - Fix final issues
  - Start client side

 ## REST API